methuz/farmerworlds-bot/README.md

 # farmerworlds-bot

 I develope this project to use on my own, So some features might not be included for example, breeding.
+Private key safety depends on the server you are running.
+Use it at your own risk.
 Feel free to fork or pull request

 You need Anchor wallet instead of WAX Wallet to be able to export private key